ikem-krueger/page-enhancments/README.md

 # User scripts

-Scripts which make the sites you visit better by:
+Scripts which make the sites you visit better to use.

-- adding features
-- making them easier to use
-- taking out the annoying bits

 To be run in the Firefox console.